Anessen/PSFalcon/Basic-Scripts.md

 }
 ```
 ***
-The code provided above is for example purposes only and is offered 'as is' with no support.
-For specific pieces of code that can help construct scripts, _see [Code Examples](https://github.com/CrowdStrike/psfalcon/wiki/Code-Examples)_.
+The examples provided above are for example purposes only and are offered 'as is' with no support.
 ***